digitalbricklayer/techteapotcom/src/content/posts/re-why-only-two.md

 The "**mighty two**" (Zenoss/Hyperic) sell in a more traditional "enterprise" way by going through the CIO and getting a "**Big 4 lite**" sale.

-<blockquote>*As impressive as OpenNMS, and Nagios have been bootstrapping themselves it is extremely difficult for them to compete at the enterprise level without the same kind of funding that Hyperic and Zenoss have.*</blockquote>
+>*As impressive as OpenNMS, and Nagios have been bootstrapping themselves it is extremely difficult for them to compete at the enterprise level without the same kind of funding that Hyperic and Zenoss have.*

 Ultimately, If you are right, then the "**mighty two**" products should be substantially better, more feature rich than Nagios/OpenNMS.